sesvxace/debugger/README.md

 demonstrate both methods:

     # Configuration area.
-    @breakpoints = {
+    @breakpoints = [
-      'Scene_Base' => [40],
-    }
+      'Scene_Base#update',
+    ]

     # Dynamically adding the break point.
-    SES::Debugger.breakpoints['Scene_Base'] = [40]

-  If we then decide that we need to break whenever `Scene_Base` performs a basic update, we can either add line 46 to the configuration area or add it during runtime like so:

-    SES::Debugger.breakpoints['Scene_Base'].push(46)
+    SES::Debugger.add('Scene_Base#update')

+    # Alternative syntax for dynamically adding a break point.
+    SES::Debugger << 'Scene_Base#update'

+  Note that you can also add multiple break points at once if desired:

+    SES::Debugger.add('Scene_Base#update', 'SceneManager.return', ...)

-  Since version 1.3 of the SES Debugger, you may also dynamically set break points in your code via the `Kernel#breakpoint` method which will create a breakpoint for the line directly following the line where the method call was placed.
-This is particularly useful when debugging your own code and you only require breakpoints for temporary testing purposes.
+  Since version 1.3 of the SES Debugger, you may also dynamically set break points in your code via the `Kernel#breakpoint` method which will create a break point for the line where the method call was placed.
+This is particularly useful when debugging your own code and you only require break points for temporary testing purposes.

   **NOTE**: Using the `Kernel#breakpoint` method does not automatically start the SES Debugger when the method is encountered -- it simply creates the